SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 changing the variable properties of a structure instance gives you a whole new structure instance instead of the same instance modified in place.

 ..
+XXX the "because it's a constant reference" comes pretty late in this sentence - reword?

+..
 XXX Above fact about getting a whole new structure is probably wrong.